 “Too many recruiters reject candidate because of something they found on their social platforms” Social Sweepster CEO Tom McGrath says.

-To overcome forgetfulness have three anecdotes ready to plug into your interview -- follow a simple form
+To overcome forgetfulness have three anecdotes ready to plug into your interview:

 With this format, you can adapt your PAR anecdotes to fit a variety of questions such as “tell me about a time you worked with a team” or “when have you struggled most?”